katemae/esports-data-report/index.md

 We will examine a few of the columns in our dataset to determine whether the missingness dependent on another column, and therefore missing at random (MAR).
 In order to do this, we can run permutation tests between a column with missingness and columns with complete data and draw conclusions from the observed total variation distance (TVD) in comparison to the simmulated TVDs.
 One such column with missingness that we may test this on is `'playerid'`.

+In the following, we will work with a significance level of 0.01, or 1%.

 #### **Comparing Missingness of `'playerid'` to `'league'`** <a name="reject_null"></a>

 We will operate on the following hypotheses: